learn-co-curriculum/dsc-evaluation-metrics/README.md

 ## Classification Reports

 Sklearn has a built in function that will create a **_Classification Report_**.
 This classification report even breaks down performance by individual class predictions for your model.
-In the `sklearn.metrics` module is the `classification_report()` function, which takes labels and predictions and returns the .
+In the `sklearn.metrics` module is the `classification_report()` function, which takes labels and predictions and returns the precision, recall, F1 score and support (number of occurrences of each label in `y_true`) for the results of a model.

 ## Summary
 In the following lab, you'll write functions to calculate each of these manually, as well as explore how you can use existing tooling in sci-kit learn to quickly calculate and interpret each of these metrics.